botpress/botpress/docs/getting_started/trivia_skills.md

 ## Editing skills

-Once a skill node has been generated, you may click on that node and click "Edit" on the left panel to edit that node, which will behind the scene update the generated flow automatically.
+Once a skill node has been generated, you may click on that node and click "Edit" on the left panel to edit that node, which will  update the generated flow automatically behind the scenes.

 ![Editing a skill from GUI][skillsEdit]